mannemsaipriya/food-ordering-consumer-trends/README.md

-# 📈 Food Delivery Analytics | Business Intelligence Showcase
+# 📈 Food Ordering Behaviour and Consumer Trends: A Structured Analysis of Choices and Habits

 An advanced data analytics solution built using **Tableau** to evaluate consumer behavior patterns, revenue mechanics, and logistics performance within a modern food delivery ecosystem.